bear102/user-agents/README.md

 ## Gathering Your Own User Agents

 1. To find some server logs on google, simply google `inurl:access filetype:log` (note: not all logs will work.
 Dont worry, there are plenty :D)
+   - you can also change up the searches for example `filetype:log intext=HTTP/`
-2. Copy all the text and paste it into `logs.txt`
+3. Copy all the text and paste it into `logs.txt`
-3. pip install pyyaml ua-parser user-agents
+4. pip install pyyaml ua-parser user-agents
-4. run `UAIdentifier.py`
+5. run `UAIdentifier.py`
-5. run `UAInfoPyLib.py`
+6. run `UAInfoPyLib.py`

 To create your own filters, visit [this repo](https://github.com/selwin/python-user-agents) to learn about the filters, then in `UAInfoPyLib.py`, you can edit this code